 Addiction is rarely intentional, rather it occurs when an individual begins to depend on the immediate and predictable high Concerta provides.

-Addiction is characterized by increasing dosages and frequent episodes of use, followed by an enormous “low” in the form of depression.
-Severe Concerta side effects, including death, have been reported abusing powerful stimulant medications.
+Addiction is characterized by increasing dosages and frequent episodes of use, followed by an enormous low in the form of depression.
+Severe Concerta side effects, including death, have been reported with Concerta abuse and addiction.

 Over time, drugs can derail motivation to perform everyday life demands.
 Activities or relationships that were previously enjoyable go largely ignored in favor of drug use and recovery time.